How to buy Emerald Resources NL (EMR) shares in Australia

 Have Emerald Resources NL's shares ever split?

-Emerald Resources NL's shares were split on a 1:10 basis on 24 March 2020.
-So if you had owned 10 shares the day before before the split, the next day you'd have owned 1 share.
+Emerald Resources NL's shares were split on a 1:10 basis on 25 March 2020.
+So if you had owned 10 shares the day before the split, the next day you would own 1 share.
 This wouldn't directly have changed the overall worth of your Emerald Resources NL shares – just the quantity.
 However, indirectly, the new 900% higher share price could have impacted the market appetite for Emerald Resources NL shares which in turn could have impacted Emerald Resources NL's share price.

 Emerald Resources NL share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Emerald Resources NL's is 1.1466.
-This would suggest that Emerald Resources NL's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Emerald Resources NL's is 1.174.
+This would suggest that Emerald Resources NL's shares are a little bit more volatile than the average for this exchange and represent, relatively speaking, a slightly higher risk (but potentially also market-beating returns).

 Emerald Resources NL overview